-- String

-- This type of returned value will allow you to create syntactically comparative alerting thresholds (e.g., "does not contain").
+This type of returned value allows you to create syntactically comparative alerting thresholds (e.g., "does not contain").

-- Integer

-This type of returned value will allow you to create quantitatively comparative alerting thresholds (e.g., " not equal to").
+This type of returned value allows you to create quantitatively comparative alerting thresholds (e.g., "not equal to").

-If the integer data type is enabled, ensure the appropriate value-handling method has been selected:
+If the integer data type is enabled, ensure the appropriate value-handling method is selected:

 - Raw value

-- The OID's returned value is passed to up.time in the exact form as defined by the MIB.
+- The OID's returned value is passed to Uptime Infrastructure Monitor in the exact form as defined by the MIB.

-- · Rate per second
+- Rate per second

 This is the OID value's rate of change between samples, whether positive or negative.
-The OID's returned value is compared to the previously retrieved one; up.time divides the difference by the number of seconds that comprise the polling interval.
+The OID's returned value is compared to the previously retrieved one; Uptime Infrastructure Monitor divides the difference by the number of seconds that comprise the polling interval.